Valdorff/rp-thoughts/2024_02_strategy/readme.md

 ![eth_revenue_pies.png](eth_revenue_pies.png)

 #### Flow diagram examples
-⚠ THIS SECTION NEEDS TO BE UPDATED TO EFFECTIVE RPL WEIGHT ⚠

 This view goes 1 step past the pie chart to show what individual users receive.
 ![sankeymatic_basic.png](sankeymatic_basic.png)

 Let's walk through this.
-There are 3 users:
+There are 4 users:
 - NO A: stakes 4 ETH and 0 RPL
-- NO B: stakes 4 ETH and 100 RPL
+- NO B: stakes 4 ETH and 3 ETH worth of RPL
-- NO C: stakes 4 ETH and 400 RPL
+- NO C: stakes 4 ETH and 10 ETH worth of RPL
-- RPL holder D: holds 400 RPL
+- RPL holder D: holds 4 ETH worth of RPL

 Now let's follow the flows:
 - Stage 1: We have 100% of the ETH staking revenue from rETH's ETH
 - Stage 2: We split that up per the pie chart
 - Stage 3:
-  - Ethereum-bonded Node Operators get commission on the borrowed ETH they support on the validators they run
+  - Ethereum-bonded Node Operators get 5% commission on the borrowed ETH they support on the validators they run
-  - Voters get commission on all borrowed ETH in the protocol, based on the amount of vote power they have (`vote = srtq(min(rpl_to_reach_150pct_of_bonded ETH, staked_rpl))`)
+  - Voters get a share of revenue from all borrowed ETH in the protocol, based on the amount of effective RPL for voting they have (`weight = min(rpl_to_reach_150pct_of_bonded ETH, staked_rpl)`)
-  - RPL holders (staked and nonstaked) benefit from market buy-side market demand
+  - RPL holders (staked and nonstaked) benefit from market buy-side market demand from the RPL buy+burn

 Now let's illustrate one more thing.
 Here we've grown our revenue 5x by onboarding a bunch of ETH-only stakers.
-There are 15 users:
+There are 16 users:
-- 12x [NO A stakes 4 ETH and 0 RPL]
+- 13x [NO A stakes 4 ETH and 0 RPL]
 - NO B stakes 4 ETH and 100 RPL
 - NO C stakes 4 ETH and 400 RPL
 - RPL Holder D holds 400 RPL